gamemaker1/beckn-dev-docs/contributing.md

 Modify the code as you please!

-Once you have made your changes, please ensure the linter reports no errors and the site builds without errors.
-You can run the linter using `npm run lint`, build the site by running `npm run build` and try to automatically fix most lint issues by running `npm run format`.
+Once you have made your changes, please ensure the linter reports no errors, the site builds without errors and all tests pass.
+You can run the linter using `pnpm lint`, build the site by running `pnpm compile`, run the tests by running `pnpm test` and try to automatically fix most lint issues by running `pnpm format`.

 Once you have made changes to the code, you will want to [`commit`](https://github.com/git-guides/git-commit) (basically, Git's version